 Pat in the Pan Crust

-This recipe is a great example of making a meal from scratch without spending more than an hour in the kitchen.
-The filling for quick cheeseburger pie is easy to prepare.
-The crust comes together quickly.
-It's all good!
-In the recipe, I suggest using a pastry blender to combine the ingredients, but your hands can do just as a good a job.
+In the recipe, I suggest using a pastry blender to combine the ingredients, but your fingers can do just as a good a job.
 Another plus about using your hands, it makes it easy to know right away if you've added enough water for the dough to hold together.
+You can feel it!

 You'll want to crust to be a bit thicker than the crust we make when we prepare pies.
 This crust needs to be fairly thick and sturdy.
 It's going to hold all those wonderful cheeseburger pie ingredients.
 But be assured, the crust will be turn out perfectly flaky.